PIBWL Polish Armour page

 Two Jeffery-Poplavko and one Austin armoured cars captured in Tarnopol

 In the USA there were also designed armoured cars upon Jeffery Quad chassis.
-The single experimental "Armored Car No.1"W, built in 1915 at Rock Island Arsenal, was the first armoured car built for the US Army.
-It had two MG turrets: on top and at the rear, armour up to 5 mm, and was considered as top-heavy.
-A series of approximately 50 similar single-turret cars were built at the same time for Canada; part of them (or all) were made in Canada and known as Russell or Jeffery-Russell armoured cars.
-They were later used by the British from 1917 in India, and in 1919 in Ireland, for internal security.
+The single experimental Armored Car No.1, built in 1915 at Rock Island Arsenal, was the first armoured car built for the US Army.
+It had two MG turrets: on top and at the rear, armour up to 5 mm, and was considered as clumsy and top-heavy.
+It was used by the expedition sent to Texas against Pancho Villa in 1916, although did not take part in actual fighting.
+A series of around 50 similar single-turret cars were built at the same time for Canada; part of them (or all) were made in Canada and known as Russell or Jeffery-Russell armoured cars.
+They were later used by the British from 1917 in North-West India frontier against Mohmand tribe (40 cars), and in 1919 in Ireland, for internal security.

 At least a dozen or so Jeffery trucks were used from 1919 by Polish Army, mainly in a workshop variant.
 In 1936 there were still at least 9 workshop Jeffery Quads in motor units.
 Possibly some survived until World War II in 1939.